 When it comes to buying laptops, nobody likes to go cheap.
 But this isn’t an ideal world and equipment can be pretty expensive.
-In this case, you might have to look around for more affordable products for the time being before you can get your hands on the good stuff.
+In this case, you might have to look around for more affordable laptops under $500 (or around that price range) for the time being before you can get your hands on the pricey and super high-end stuff.

 Speaking of which, I’ll be honest with you, there are not many great computers that you can buy on a limited budget and that too for music production.
 But trust me, it’s not the end of the world.
-And that’s exactly why I’m compiling this list of the best laptops for music production under 500.
+And that’s exactly why I’m compiling this list of the best laptops for music production under $500 (or around that price mark).

-These might not be the best gadgets for professionals but if you’re a newbie or a college professional looking to make a mark in the world of music, I’ve got you covered (you can also check out this list of affordable studio headphones).
+These might not be the best models for professionals but if you’re a newbie or a college professional looking to make a mark in the world of music, I’ve got you covered.
 Here are a couple of laptops that you should get your hands on:

 As far as laptops are concerned, some brands are more notable than others.
 Take HP, for example, people love it and are confident about buying their products.
 Over the years, HP has introduced a number of budget-friendly laptops, and this one is definitely one of my favorites.
 I’ve used the HP Jaguar on and off while working on some tracks.
 Its overall performance is quite satisfactory and the 1TB HDD and 8 GB RAM makes speedy music file transfer for the ultimate music recording and production experience.